Embedded systems testing: methods, challenges and best practices

 Core approaches to embedded systems testing

-Effective testing requires a combination of methods that address both code and system-level behavior.
+Effective testing of embedded devices requires a combination of methods that address both code and system-level behavior.

 System-level testing